 Requirements Coverage: Ensures all business needs are tested

-User Acceptance Testing plays a vital role in bridging the gap between development teams and end-users.
+User Acceptance Testing bridges the gap between software delivery and real user value.
+When executed with clear intent, engaged users, and structured validation, UAT becomes a reliable safeguard against costly post-release failures.
 When executed properly, it ensures software not only functions correctly but truly meets business needs.

 Successful UAT relies on clear processes, engaged users, and the right tools.
 By following the best practices outlined in this guide - from early user involvement to comprehensive test planning - teams can identify and resolve issues before deployment.